leoloujeffreydev/operations-analytics-excel/README.md

 ---

-## Business Impact
+# Business Impact

 These monitoring workbooks played an important role in supporting healthcare operations by:

-* Improving visibility into inventory and stock availability
+* Improving visibility into inventory and stock availability.
-* Supporting machine deployment and maintenance tracking
+* Supporting machine deployment and maintenance tracking.
-* Monitoring product consumption and fulfillment status
+* Monitoring product consumption and fulfillment status.
-* Improving shipment and delivery coordination
+* Improving shipment and delivery coordination.
-* Enhancing reporting accuracy
+* Enhancing reporting accuracy.
-* Reducing reliance on manual follow-ups through centralized monitoring
+* Reducing reliance on manual follow-ups through centralized monitoring.

 ---

+# Disclaimer

+The original workbooks contained confidential operational information belonging to EOC Medical Supplies LLC.
+The versions shared in this repository have been modified and anonymized to remove company-sensitive data while preserving the reporting structures, analytical methodologies, and operational approaches used in practice.

+---

-## About Me
+# About Me

 I am a Data Analyst and IT Professional with experience in banking systems support, operational reporting, inventory monitoring, procurement coordination, and business process improvement.
 I enjoy transforming operational data into meaningful insights that support informed decision-making and operational efficiency.

-**LinkedIn:** Add your LinkedIn profile here **GitHub:** https://github.com/leoloujeffreydev
+**GitHub:** https://github.com/leoloujeffreydev